radish-es/opensourcelaw/content/courses/Property/materials/week3.md

 {{% callout warning %}}

 ### Review

 This week, we will continue to practice analyzing the patterns of common law argument that we started to see last week in *Harrison v Carswell*.
-Before jumping into the material for this week, it worth taking a moment to refresh your memory about [why we are reading these cases](../week2/#key-point) in the first unit of our course.
+Before jumping into the material for this week, it is worth taking a moment to refresh your memory about [why we are reading these cases](../week2/#key-point) in the first unit of our course.

 {{% /callout %}}